m-Py/BART/README.md

 Running the BART
 ----

-For running the BART, just open the respective index.html file for one of the BART versions.
+In order to run the BART, just open the respective index.html file for one of the BART versions.
 In addition to the js-script and the style.css file, the jQuery and jQuery UI libraries must be embedded into the .html files for the BART to work.

 - http://jquery.com/
 - http://jqueryui.com/